MllrB/-milestone-project-1/readme.md

 I felt that a multi-page design was most suited to incorporating the following needs:

 ##### Needs of the Site Owner
-* Contact Form: A short form with the customers contact information and basic information on the customers requirements.
+* Contact Form: A short form with the customer's contact information and basic information on the customer's requirements.
 This is the most important feature of the website and all pages have a link to it.
 * A product page showcasing a few products the owner can provide and the brands the owner can source.
 * Information about the company and links to the sister site.